segmentstream-com/segmentstream-com.github.io/_docs/ga-datasources/yandex-direct.md

 > **Note.** Make sure you tag all campaign [sitelinks](https://yandex.com/support/direct/efficiency/quick-links.html#quick-links){:target="_blank"} the same way you tag the campaign.
 Otherwise SegmentStream might not be able to properly match clicks from sitelinks with Google Analytics sessions.

-## UTM matching for Smart banners and Search banners
+## UTM matching for Search banners

-Currently, SegmentStream does not support automatic UTM matching for [Smart banners](https://yandex.ru/support/direct/smart-banners/about.html){:target="_blank"} and [Search banners](https://yandex.ru/support/direct/products-media-context-banner/about.html){:target="_blank"}.
+Currently, SegmentStream does not support automatic UTM matching for [Search banners](https://yandex.ru/support/direct/products-media-context-banner/about.html){:target="_blank"}.
 This means that you would need to match these types of campaigns mannually inside the SegmentStream admin panel.
-For all your Smart banners and Search banners you need to define matching between the **Campaign ID** and **URL parameters**.
+For all your Search banners you need to define matching between the **Campaign ID** and **URL parameters**.

 For example, if you have a Search banner with the **Campaign ID** = `123123123` with the following link to the website: `http://www.site.com/?utm_source=yandex&utm_medium=cpc&utm_campaign={campaign_id}&utm_term={keyword}&utm_content={banner_id}`, the mapping should be the following: